selma0817/SOP_Archive/RAW_QA/vseg2tortuosity_QA_SOP.md

 This QA process is essential for the ([vseg2tortuosity](https://github.com/tetra-tools/vseg2tortuosity)) pipeline.
 The pipeline utilizes skeletonized segmentation to fit splines and derives tortuosity metrics from the curvature of the splines.

 ## Why Perform QA on TOF Segmentation of the Circle of Willis?
-Low-quality segmentation, such as discontinuities in segmenting the Internal Carotid Artery (ICA), can lead to poor skeletonization and inaccurately fitted splines.
-This, in turn, negatively impacts the derived tortuosity metrics.
+Low-quality segmentation such as discontinuities in segmenting the Internal Carotid Artery (ICA), can lead to poor skeletonization and inaccurately fitted splines.
+Our tuortuosity metrics depends on the curvature of the fitted spline so if the spline doesn't fit well to the segmentation, we don't have good tortuosity estimation.

 ## Steps to Begin QA
 1. **Download Segmentation Files**: